barucomx/barucomx/README.md

 Each finding comes with: severity classification, affected code, real-world impact, CWE/CVE reference, and a concrete fix with docs link.
 It's security training delivered at the exact moment a developer is most receptive — on their own code, before it causes damage.

+## Origin

+Kanul-Tekmor didn't start as a defense tool.

+It started as an attempt to break one.

+Before writing a single detection rule, I spent several weeks systematically attacking the guardrails of the LLMs I intended to use as the analysis engine — direct prompt injection, semantic reformulation, context manipulation, multi-turn evasion, and tool-use abuse, among other vectors.
+Some payloads worked.
+Many didn't.
+All of them taught me something.

+The patterns I documented during that adversarial phase became the foundation of Kanul-Tekmor's detection engine.
+It recognizes injection attempts and evasion techniques because those techniques were tested against it before it existed as a product.

+You can't build a reliable guardrail without first understanding how guardrails fail.

+A chain is only as strong as its weakest link.

 ---

 ### 🏛️ Themis-Mentor *(in development)*